dangelspencer/reach-100-solver/README.md

 * CLOSE-NEIGHBORS: prefers DISTANCE method, falling back to NEIGHBORS when the distances are the same
 * FRIENDLY-NEIGHBORS: prefers NEIGHBORS method and falls back to DISTANCE
 * SOCIAL-DISTANCING: prefers cells with the fewest amount of neighboring numbers
+* LOWEST-MOVES: prefers to place next number in cells with the least amount of possible moves

 ## Environment Vars
 | Name | Description                | Type    | Default Value |